ubirch/telekom-nbiot-hackathon-2017/en-pxt-development.md

 To start, [download the example project](https://raw.githubusercontent.com/ubirch/telekom-nbiot-hackathon-2017/master/en-ubirch-NB-IoT-Messaging.hex)
 (right click and download as ...) and simply drag and drop it onto the online editor window:

+>PXT works asynchronously, so you should not press the buttons in rapid succession as it will
+>trigger the sending in parallel and may stop the modem from working.
+A reset recovers.

 ![Example Project](files/en-example.png)

 Der Javascript Code dazu sieht folgendermassen aus: